phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 162596
-#Number of Trump Tweets: 52189
+#Number of Trump Tweets: 52562
-#Number of Clinton Tweets: 34808
+#Number of Clinton Tweets: 34902
-#Number of Cruz Tweets: 32648
+#Number of Cruz Tweets: 32735
-#Number of Sanders Tweets: 23919
+#Number of Sanders Tweets: 24026
 #Number of Jeb!
-Tweets: 9013
+Tweets: 9050
-#Number of Rubio Tweets: 6251
+#Number of Rubio Tweets: 6290
-#Number of Carson Tweets: 2089
+#Number of Carson Tweets: 2103
-#Number of Kasich Tweets: 943
+#Number of Kasich Tweets: 948
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---